FelixYuHengYang/CEE4530/Lab 3 - ANC/labfire_Lab3_Report.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/FelixYuHengYang/CEE4530/master/Lab%202%20-%20Acid%20Rain/images/lab_setup_labels.jpg" alt="PH vs Dimensionless Hydraulic Residence Time"/>
 </p>
-<p align="center">Lab apparatus set-up</p>
+<p align="center">Picture 1: Lab apparatus set-up</p>

 ##Addition of Acid Rain
 The acid rain solution was provided in an F-style jug. #18 tubing was used to move the acid from the jug to the peristaltic pump, which was set to 70.3 RPM, and then to the lake.
 Once the peristaltic pump was turned on, the acid entered the lake with a rate of 267 mL/min.

 ##pH Measurement
-A pH probe was first calibrated using the ProCoda software and then inserted into the lake to measure pH.
-The settings were adjusted so that the probe would log pH measurements every second (again manipulated using ProCoda.)
+A pH probe was first calibrated using the ProCoDA software and then inserted into the lake to measure pH.
+The settings were adjusted so that the probe would log pH measurements every second (again manipulated using ProCoDA.)
 The probe was placed away from the effluent and close to the center of the lake, keeping in mind to avoid the turbulence caused by the spinning stir bar.
-ProCoda thus creates a file with time points and respective pH values.
+ProCoDA thus creates a file with time points and respective pH values.

 ##Sample Taking
 Samples were taken from the lake at time 0, 5, 10, 15, and 20 minutes.
 For this step, labeled plastic beakers were dipped into the lake and approximately 100 mL of sample were removed each time.